-Throughout their time at Vanderbilt, graduate students can apply for additional financial support.
+Throughout their time at Vanderbilt, graduate students can apply to various Centers and to the College of Arts and Science for additional financial support (see links below):

-- is a service-free fellowship targeted to outstanding students in the last year of their graduate programs to enable full-time work in their dissertations (tuition, health insurance, a $24,250 stipend, and a $2,000 research fund).
+- A service-free fellowship targeted to outstanding students in the last year of their graduate programs to enable full-time work in the dissertation (tuition, health insurance, a $26,500 stipend, and a $2,000 research budget).

-- are offered to accelerate progress towards scholarly publications (up to $2,000).
+- Offered to accelerate progress towards scholarly publications (up to $3,000).

 - FLAS Summer Awards to study Portuguese, Quechua or other indigenous languages (tuition up to $5,000 and a $2,500 stipend)

 - Simon Collier Travel Award for research in Latin America, especially Argentina and Chile ($500 to $2,000)

 - Tinker Field Research Grant to support summer travel expenses related to field research in Latin America or Iberia ($2,000).

 - Support for participation in national and international conferences (Up to three $500 awards for domestic or international travel).

 - HASTAC Scholarships: A $500 Digital Humanities stipend opportunity.

 - Institute for Digital Learning Graduate Fellows program: 12-month stipend of $5,500.